 Assistive Technology at home

-TechAbility have put together a list of resources around technology and SEND aimed at aiding learning at home.
+At the same time, TechAbility put together a list of resources to support the use of technology in home learning for students with SEND.
 The list covers communication aids, resources, basic accessibility hints for commonly used technology, as well as some general advice and guidance about home learning and working practice.

 Our assistive technologists also produced a number of webinars covering various aspects of home learning.
 These include: